 Types of Big Data Technologies

 As discussed above, Big Data technologies try to help users store, manage, integrate, process data, and find solutions.
-The various big data technologies and techniques can be by and large divided into two categories– Operational and Analytical.
+The various techniques and technologies available for big data can be by and large divided into two categories– Operational and Analytical.

 It is this side of Big Data Technologies where a large number of Big Data Engineers, IT technicians, and Networking experts come together and are involved in big data processing and storage.